csuka/ansible_role_mongodb/README.md

 # MongoDB

 An Ansible role that installs, configures and manages MongoDB for EL 8.
+A role for Ubuntu can be [found here](https://github.com/csuka/ansible_role_mongodb_ubuntu).

 **Please read this file carefully before deploying this Ansible role**